Avoid These Startup Marketing Mistakes | 8 Tips for Your Startup

-Marketing doesn’t have to be scary, and it doesn’t have to eat a gaping hole in your first round funding.
-As long as you avoid some pitfalls, you can bootstrap your marketing to get the word out, as well as setting yourself up for a secure source of future customers down the road.
-Here are 8 all-too-common mistakes you’ll need to steer clear of.
+Marketing for startups doesn't have to be scary, and it doesn't have to eat a gaping hole in your first-round funding.
+As long as you avoid some pitfalls, you can bootstrap your marketing to get the word out and set yourself up for a secure source of future customers.
+Here are eight all-too-common mistakes you'll want to steer clear of.

 1) Thinking you don't need a plan

-You know that business plan you had to have in place to secure funding?
+Do you know that business plan you had to have in place to secure funding?
 Pretty important, huh?
 What about your marketing plan?
-Marketing plans are just as important, yet they get overlooked far too often.
+Marketing plans are just as important, yet they get overlooked often.

-Think of your marketing plan as the blueprints for the marketing empire you’re going to build.
-Having the framework set out now means that down the road, when you create an actual marketing department, they’ll know where to pick up.
+Think of your marketing plan as the blueprint for the marketing empire you will build.
+Having the framework set out now means that when you create an actual marketing department, they'll know where to pick up.

 2) Seeking the spotlight too soon

-There have been a number of catastrophic startup meltdowns recently.
-Look at a news roundup of the last few years and you’ll see some familiar names peppered throughout, usually with the words “failure,” “meltdown,” “oversight,” and the like.
+There have been several catastrophic startup meltdowns recently.
+Look at a news roundup of the last few years, and you'll see some familiar names peppered throughout, usually with the words "failure," "meltdown," “oversight," and the like.
 Juicero and Theranos are the two that stand out, and they share something else in common—they both went after the media spotlight before they had a solid product.

 3) Producing One-Size-Fits-All Content

-Tailor your content to the sub-target persona you’ve identified as your audience on each platform.
-That theme of “do your research” applies here.
-Put in the time early to identify your general target customer persona, then tailor it to sub-target personas for each channel you’re using.
+Tailor your content to the sub-target persona you've identified as your audience on each platform.
+That theme of "do your research" applies here.
+Put in the time early to identify your general target customer persona, then tailor it to sub-target personas for each channel you use.
 Now you can tailor your content for direct hits to the right audience, meaning better conversion rates for your efforts.

 4) Marketing on the wrong channels